 4) Double majoring in biology and biological chemistry or neuroscience: If a student undertakes a double major in biology and either biological chemistry or neuroscience, he or she may not use the same elective courses to fulfill both majors.
 Additionally, courses required to fulfill the major requirements of one of the majors may not be used to serve as electives for the second major.

 Planning for the Major.
-Prospective majors are urged to discuss course selection and scheduling with a member of the department in the first year, particularly if use of Advanced Placement credits or participation in an off-campus study program is anticipated.
+Prospective majors are urged to discuss course selection and scheduling with a member of the department in the first year, particularly if participation in an off-campus study program is anticipated.
 It is essential to take CHEM 107 and CHEM 108 in the first year.
 The department strongly encourages students to complete the required core courses before the end of their sophomore year to allow scheduling flexibility later.
 Completion of the core courses prior to the beginning of the senior year is required.
 The department also strongly advises that electives be chosen in close consultation with faculty to ensure breadth of knowledge within biology (from molecules and cells to organisms and ecosystems).
 Students may apply to include in the major a one-semester biology research internship at The Jackson Laboratory in Bar Harbor, Maine, or Memorial Sloan-Kettering Cancer Center in New York.
 Alternatively, students who study abroad may apply up to two courses toward the major as electives if the courses are appropriate and pre-approved by the chair.